-The above three orders are common in the area of family law practice.
+Restraining orders, civil protection orders, and temporary protection orders are all common in the area of family law practice.
 They each have their own unique attributes.
 A restraining order may also be referred to as a temporary restraining order or a civil restraining order.
-This article will focus on restraining orders, and the other types of orders will be addressed in future articles.
+Read on to learn more about restraining orders.

 Restraining orders and civil protection orders may be ordered in a civil proceeding, whereas a temporary protection order arises out of a criminal proceeding.
 A restraining order must accompany an underlying lawsuit.
 In the domestic relations area, a divorce, legal separation or annulment must be filed as the basic lawsuit.
 A restraining order may only be requested if one of these causes of action are filed.
 One cannot request a restraining order in a dissolution because of the underlying presumption that the parties are in agreement and will cooperate regarding all terms of their agreement, including the terms relating to their separation.

 A restraining order is an order requiring the parties to the lawsuit to do or not do certain acts.
 For instance, a party may be restrained from transferring bank accounts or disposing of assets.
 It may order a party not to harass the other party or come upon property, such as the marital residence or a party's place of employment.

 Requests for Ex Parte restraining orders, if needed, are usually made upon the initial filing of the underlying lawsuit, but may also be filed while the case is pending.
 "Ex Parte" means that one party is requesting the court to act on the request for the restraining order without notice to the opposing party and without the opposing party having an opportunity to come before the court and explain their side of the issue.
 In actuality, requests for the court to act on Ex Parte basis are the unusual rather than the usual.